shlinkio/deploy-preview-action/README.md

 This action expects you to checkout and build your static assets.
 After that, it will run next steps:

-* Generate a unique slug from the branch name plus current date.
-For example, if your branch is `Update-landing-page`, it will generate a slug like `2021-05-08-update-landing-page`.
 * Publish the contents from the folder of your choice into a branch where you should have configured GitHub Pages to be served.
-* Use the slug generated in first step to create a sub-folder with your contents.
-That way, if your repository is `my-org/my-repo`, you will be able to access the preview env in https://my-org.github.io/my-repo/2021-05-08-update-landing-page
+* Use the branch name to create a sub-folder with your contents.
+That way, if your repository is `my-org/my-repo`, you will be able to access the preview env in https://my-org.github.io/my-repo/main
 * If you run this action during `pull_request` or `pull_request_target` events: publish a comment after the preview env is ready, with the URL from previous step.

 ## Usage